arcmantle/weave/packages/lit/lit-jsx/README.md

 ### Lit Directives Integration

-jsx-lit works seamlessly with all Lit directives:
+lit-jsx works seamlessly with all Lit directives:

 ```tsx
 import { when } from 'lit-html/directives/when.js';